Vaginal birth and Caesarean

 The hospital midwives also cover your choices in feeding and caring for your baby.
 There are also options of pregnancy physiotherapy, pilates and yoga classes.
 These classes teach you about positions for labour and relaxation and breathing methods.
 It depends on what you believe can be helpful, what you feel attracted to, and on the exact circumstances of your pregnancy.

-During your pregnancy Anna and our practice midwife Marie will discuss these classes with you so you can make a choice and be well-prepared.
+During your pregnancy, Anna, Rhys and our practice midwife Marie will discuss these classes with you so you can make a choice and be well-prepared.

 Our mothers tell us that being able to discuss questions as they arise, during one of the antenatal appointments, is very helpful.
 It means the questions are dealt with long before you are in active labour.
 Our mothers also tell us they hear lots of ‘horror stories’.
 This is when we point out all the stories of amazing birth experiences that are out there and that you might not have picked up as a future Mum.